Vicki Vale: 1980s–2010

 Vicki disappeared from the comics soon after Crisis on Infinite Earths, but in Frank Miller's Batman: Year One, she is a gossip reporter who flirts with the judge during a shoplifting trial.
 Vicki returned in 1989 and 1990 in the Grant/Breyfogle era to coincide with release of Tim Burton's Batman.
 She once again began a romantic relationship with Bruce Wayne, but became upset over his frequent absences.
 At one point, she was partnered with photojournalist Horten Spence to investigate the Fever phenomenon.
 This led to the two of them having an encounter with the Street Demonz as Horten fought them off.
 When hospitalized after an attack by the Ventriloquist, Bruce struggles over whether or not to tell her he is Batman, but decides not to, which leads to the end of their relationship.
 Bruce later regrets this when he descends into a brief depression following his defeat at the hands of Bane.

 Vale appeared again in the Wonder Woman title as one of the hosts of the television program The Scene (similar to The View).
 Her co-hosts included Lia Briggs, Tawny Young, and Linda Park.
 Two episodes are shown in which they interview Wonder Woman on her career.
-In the "Black Glove" book she brusquely offers best wishes to Bruce and his new lady, Jezebel Jet, on the air.
+In the "Black Glove" book, she brusquely offers best wishes to Bruce and his new lady Jezebel Jet on the air.

 Vicki appears (with blonde hair) in the 2008 two-part story Two-Face: Year One.
 She interviews a corrupt mob lawyer named Weinstein, who is running for Gotham district attorney against Harvey Dent.
 She is present when Dent, now the disfigured gangster Two-Face, confronts Weinstein and Bruce Wayne at a party in Wayne Manor.

-In the 2009 Batman: Battle for the Cowl storyline, in the crossover miniseries Gotham Gazette, she claims to have discovered Batman's identity.
+In the 2009 Batman: Battle for the Cowl storyline, the crossover miniseries Gotham Gazette has Vicki claiming to have discovered Batman's identity.
 Vicki has returned to the Gotham Gazette after her TV career failed.
 While the general public is more interested in what happened to Batman, Vale wants to know what happened to Bruce Wayne, who was last "seen" in Vietnam (which was actually Hush masquerading as Wayne).
-Vicki speaks with Lucius Fox but still cannot get a proper answer about Bruce's whereabouts.
+Vicki speaks with Lucius Fox, but still cannot get a proper answer about Bruce's whereabouts.
 Feeling like "a real reporter" again, she is thrilled when she receives an invitation to join Bruce as his date at the Robinson Ball.
 In Battle for the Cowl #3, Vicki reports on the chaos that has been caused by Two-Face in the wake of Batman's disappearance.

-In the next issue of Gotham Gazette, "Batman Alive", Vicki sees that Bruce is not present at the gala.
+In the next issue of Gotham Gazette titled "Batman Alive", Vicki sees that Bruce is not present at the gala.
 While there, she observes the tension between Dick Grayson and Barbara Gordon, as well as the scarring on Tim Drake, allowing her to discover the double lives they and Bruce have been leading.
 At the end of the story she is seen arranging pictures on her wall, connecting various members of the Batman Family to their secret identities, and declaring that she will prove her suspicions.